Enchantment Means “To sing”

 Now you might be thinking, “what’s singing got do with overcoming polarization, Chloé?”

 Actually, a whole lot.
 As the quote above from ecologist David Abram points out, if you can sustain a tune, this reveals a lot about the physiological state you’re in.
 If you can sing, you know how to take deep breaths and you know how to listen.
-Those are the exact skills required to decrease polarization and conflict in an organization.
+But more importantly, you know how to move whenever you feel moved, which means you are discharging energy when it needs to be discharged.
+Those are the exact skills required to decrease polarization and increase connection.

 According to psychophysiologist Stephen Porges, singing together is a co-regulating “neural exercise of the social engagement system,” one that calms down the vagus nerve and slows down your autonomic nervous system.

-If your organization lacks trust, members will experience tons of anxiety, high-cortisol levels and overwhelm; this can easily lead to burn out.
-Team members can return to a state of calm and productivity by singing.
+If your organization lacks trust, it means that members are probably in a freeze state and experiencing tons of anxiety, high-cortisol levels and overwhelm; if there is no thawing process, this can easily lead to burn out.
+Team members can return to a state of calm and productivity by singing and dancing on a regular basis.
 This is the “chant” in Theory of Enchantment.

-And if a team sings together on a regular basis, it’s training its nervous system to be flexible enough to return to a calm state when stress, anxiety, and tension take over.
-Singing is a form of co-regulation that gives you a greater flexibility to deal with high-pressure, high-stakes situations because it trains you to calibrate your own nervous system.
+What this process does is train the nervous system to be flexible enough to return to a calm state when stress, anxiety, and tension take over.
+Singing and Dancing is a form of co-regulation that gives you a greater flexibility to deal with high-pressure, high-stakes situations because it trains you to calibrate your own nervous system.

-Now, maybe you’re thinking to yourself, ‘wait, I’m not a singer,’ or “Chloé, I don’t know how to sing well.”
-But the truth is everyone can sing.
-As humans, singing is our birthright.
+Now, maybe you’re thinking to yourself, ‘wait, I’m not a singer,’ or “Chloé, I don’t know how to dance well.”
+But the truth is everyone can do this because rhythm and melody are built into the fabric of your cells.
+It is what your heart beat is attuned to.
 Charles Darwin and other notable scientists proposed that early humans used musical tones and rhythms to communicate before developing structured speech.
 In other words, singing is in your DNA.

 “This is not hyperbole; I feel like Theory of Enchantment absolutely changed the way I am living life.
 It has changed the way I interact with all people, even my family, my kids, my husband, my extremely conservative parents, and my extremely progressive friends.
 It has absolutely changed me personally, not just at work, or with race relations, but with human relations.” - Adam B, student, Sacramento, California